 It's Christmas Eve on Devil's Island in 1895 and a forger (Humphrey Bogart), two murderers (Aldo Ray, Peter Ustinov) and a poisonous pet snake escape from prison.
 But the ship they planned on getting on is temporarily quarantined so they hide out with a shopkeeper (Leo G. Carroll) and his family but become involved with their personal problems such as in financial and romantic.
-Based on the French comedy LA CUISINE DES ANGES by Albert Husson by way of its hit Broadway incarnation by Samuel and Bella Spewack, it's really not very funny but the complicit cast performs as if it were and they build up a lot of good will.
+Based on the French comedy LA CUISINE DES ANGES by Albert Husson by way of its hit Broadway incarnation by Samuel and Bella Spewack and directed by Michael Curtiz.
+It's really not very funny but the complicit cast performs as if it were and they build up a lot of good will.
+You'll never find three more adorable convicts than these guys.
 It could have used some editing shears to snip out about 15 minutes, the pacing is rather lackadaisical.
 The candy box art and set direction (by Roland Anderson, Hal Pereira, Sam Comer, Grace Gregory) is marvelous.
-Directed by the veteran Michael Curtiz.
 With Joan Bennett, Basil Rathbone (impeccably nasty), pretty Gloria Talbott and John Smith (THE HIGH AND THE MIGHTY).

 A young man (Gary Lockwood, 2001 A SPACE ODYSSEY) has dreams of being an architect but doesn't do anything to fulfill that dream and with the specter of the draft (the Viet Nam war is full swing) hovering over him, he drifts aimlessly.
 Though he has a live in girlfriend (Alexandra Hay), when he sees an elegant older Frenchwoman (Anouk Aimee) he becomes obsessed with finding out who she is.
 The first and only American film by Jacques Demy, this is an ill conceived project.
 Anouk Aimee is supposed to recreating the part she played in Demy's LOLA but they're nothing alike.
 It doesn't help that, for the most part, the film is horribly acted down to the smallest roles.
 The dreary nondescript Lockwood makes you wish Ryan O'Neal would step in and take over and Hay as the airhead girlfriend is amateurish.
 Aimee wafts through the film like a bruised goddess but she stumbles like everyone else.
 The vapid dialog is a fountain of cliche.
 Demy seems to have fallen under L.A.'s spell as the film makes the city look appealing.
 The soundtrack is littered with generous doses of classical music and bad rock and Michel Legrand is missed more than ever.
 With Severn Darden and Carol Cole.